DeLuks2006/Rootkitty/README.md

 Finally in every hooked function it will check if a debugger is present.
 And additionally it will attempt to evade `ldd` and `unhide` by renaming the `ld.so.preload` file to something else.

-Rootkitty will try to determine if the machine its on runs on systemd, if that is the case it will add a systemd service that will cause a Connect-Back shell to run at system startup.
+Rootkitty will try to determine, if the machine its on runs on systemd, if that is the case it will add a systemd service that will cause a Connect-Back shell to run at system startup.

 ## Issues:
 - Doesnt run on WSL
 - Missing Encryption of strings
 - Makefile needs ELF modification script (remove unnecessary sections and etc.)
-- Not really a issue but "ld.so.preload write" and "execve hook" isnt tested
+- Not really a issue but "ld.so.preload write", "execve hook", "Anti-Debugging" isn't tested

 ## Compiling:
 Seriously?
 If you can't even use a Makefile you shouldn't even be allowed to use this. :)